Cecilapp/theme-netlify/README.md

 Refer to [Netlify documentation](https://docs.netlify.com/routing/redirects/redirect-options/) for details.

-### Enable redirect by language
+### Redirect home page to the user language version

 ```yaml
 netlify:
   redirect_by_language: true # false by default
 ```

-It generate the following redirect for each available language other than the default:
+It generate the following redirect for each available language (other than the default):

 ```
 /  /<language-code>/    302!
 Language=<language-code>